Anup-Bobde/Python-Basic/README.md

-# The basic programs of python
+# The basics of python